Waste and recycling collections

 Newspaper, magazines and paper (including shredded paper), tetrapak drinks cartons, cardboard (must be broken down or flattened to no bigger than a cereal packet size), wrapping paper (not metallic), envelopes, junk mail, telephone directories.
 Please do not place boxes within boxes; these will not be taken.
 Large cardboard cannot be taken by the kerbside vehicles and this should, therefore, be disposed of via your local Household Waste Recycling Centre.

-Plastic bottles, other plastics (e.g. yoghurt, pots, margarine tubs), foil, food and drink cans (not barrels or kegs), aerosols, crushed large tins (e.g. seasonal chocolates. sweet and biscuit tins).
-We cannot accept thick plastics (such as fabric softener bottles), hard plastics such as washing up bowls, nor can we accept empty paint tins, so please dispose of these separately.
+Plastic bottles (up to a 5 litre capacity), other plastics (e.g. yoghurt, pots, margarine tubs), foil, food and drink cans (not barrels or kegs), aerosols, crushed large tins (e.g. seasonal chocolates. sweet and biscuit tins).
+We cannot accept thick / hard plastics such as washing up bowls, nor can we accept empty paint tins, so please dispose of these separately.

 - Glass bottles and jars